SOMONAR/omultisafepay/README.md

 ![OFBiz](http://ofbiz.apache.org/images/logo.png "Apache OFBiz")&nbsp;![MultiSafePay](https://testuser.multisafepay.com/app/images/multisafepay/logo-footer.png "MultiSafepay")

 # omultisafepay
 3rd party Payment Provider Integration Solution for MultiSafepay&trade; as a separate and optional hot-deploy component.
+This component enables you to configure your MultiSafepay integration and provides templates for inclusion in your OFBiz&trade; web store

 ##Development
 Just put the following in the svn:externals properties of the hot-deploy folder of your OFBiz implementation for a checkout: